PacktPublishing/-Real-World-Projects-with-Java-11-V-/README.md

 ●	Some basic knowledge of any modern programming language
 ### Technical Requirements
 This course has the following software requirements:<br/>
-SETUP AND INSTALLATION
+SETUP AND INSTALLATION<br/>
 This will vary on a product-by-product basis, but should be a standard PI element for ILT products.
-This example is relatively basic.
+This example is relatively basic.<br/>

-Minimum Hardware Requirements
+Minimum Hardware Requirements<br/>
-For successful completion of this course, students will require the computer systems with at least the following:
+For successful completion of this course, students will require the computer systems with at least the following: <br/>
-OS: Microsoft Windows 7 and up
+OS: Microsoft Windows 7 and up<br/>
-Processor: re i3-3210 3.2 GHz or equivalent
+Processor: re i3-3210 3.2 GHz or equivalent<br/>
-Memory: 2 GB
+Memory: 2 GB<br/>
-Recommended Hardware Requirements
+Recommended Hardware Requirements<br/>
-For an optimal experience with hands-on labs and other practical activities, I recommend the following configuration:
+For an optimal experience with hands-on labs and other practical activities, I recommend the following configuration:<br/>
-OS: Microsoft Windows 7 and up
+OS: Microsoft Windows 7 and up<br/>
-Processor: Intel Core i5-4690 3.5GHz or equivalent
+Processor: Intel Core i5-4690 3.5GHz or equivalent<br/>
-Memory: 4 GB
+Memory: 4 GB<br/>
-Software Requirements
+Software Requirements<br/>
-•	Browser: -
+•	Browser: -<br/>
-•	(Recommended, but any Java IDE will suffice) Intellij IDEA
+•	(Recommended, but any Java IDE will suffice) Intellij IDEA<br/>
-•	JDK 11
+•	JDK 11<br/>

 ## Related Products